talex5/wayland-proxy-virtwl/README.md

 WantedBy=default.target
 ```

+## virtwl support

+If `$WAYLAND_DISPLAY` is not set and `/dev/wl0` is present, the proxy will use that to connect to the host's compositor.
+Since regular guest memory cannot be shared with the host, it allocates a shadow buffer from the host and copies the frame data into that.
+Wayland can also use graphics memory directly, which should avoid the copy, but this is not yet supported.

+See https://alyssa.is/using-virtio-wl/ for some background.

 ## Xwayland support

 If you run with `--x-display=0` then it listens on the abstract socket `@/tmp/.X11-unix/X0` for X11 clients.